scott-gianan/meme-generator/README.md

 view the live site here: https://scotty-meme-generator.netlify.app/

-if you want to clone this repository:
+if you want to clone this repository and run locally:

 1. git clone https://github.com/scott-gianan/meme-generator.git
 2. cd meme-generator